xolox/python-rotate-backups/README.rst

    Because mount points are per system the ``-j``, ``--parallel`` option will also parallelize over backups located on multiple remote systems."
+   "``-p``, ``--prefer-recent``","By default the first (oldest) backup in each time slot is preserved.
+If you'd prefer to keep the most recent backup in each time slot instead then this option is for you."
    "``-r``, ``--relaxed``","By default the time window for each rotation scheme is enforced (this is referred to as strict rotation) but the ``-r``, ``--relaxed`` option can be used to alter this behavior.
 The easiest way to explain the difference between